-Ford, Chrysler and Chevrolet provide trailer towing guides for their products, as do most auto or truck manufacturers.
+Most auto and truck provide trailer towing guides for their products, as do most auto or truck manufacturers.
 Ask your local automotive dealer for a copy or call the factory's direct lines for information.
 Many tow vehicles, including mini-vans, have special towing package options available for small travel trailers.
 Tow vehicles with long wheel bases perform better than those with short wheel bases.